jaredgalanis/guides/source/getting-started/js-primer.md

 console.log(lastName); // outputs "Dale"
 ```

-On the right side of the equals side is a reference to the object being destructured, this is known as the initializer.
+On the right side of the equals sign is a reference to the object being destructured, this is known as the initializer.

 On the left side of the equals sign are variables that reference the value of the property with the same name on the object.
 This is similar to the property initializer syntax discussed in object literals.